johncattrall/intelligent-application-update-management-system/README.md

 1. CloudWatch Logs: Stores application logs
 2. CloudWatch Events: Triggers the Lambda function on a schedule
 3. Lambda Function: Analyzes logs and interacts with Bedrock
-4. AWS Bedrock (Claude model): Provides intelligent analysis of detected issues
+4. Amazon Bedrock (Claude model): Provides intelligent analysis of detected issues
 5. SNS Topic: Delivers notifications to administrators

 ## Prerequisites

 - An AWS account with access to CloudFormation, Lambda, CloudWatch, SNS, and Bedrock
-- AWS Bedrock enabled in your account with access to the Claude model
+- Amazon Bedrock enabled in your account with access to the Claude model
 - A CloudWatch Log Group containing application logs to be analyzed

 ## Deployment